laboon/ebook/text/10_what_is_software_testing.md

 Software testing also involves ensuring that the right software was created.
 Imagine the following conversation between a project manager and a customer:

 > _Project Manager:_ "I've gone over the product with a fine-toothed comb.
-This cryptography engine is absolutely bulletproof, incredibly fast, and uses 8,192-bit encryption - your secrets will be safe for a trillion years."
+This cryptography engine is absolutely bulletproof, incredibly fast, and uses 8,192-bit encryption---your secrets will be safe for a trillion years."
 >
 > _Customer:_ "Actually, I just wanted to play solitaire."